Skip to content

 Building this out, I had a chance to dive much deeper into TypeScript utility types and generics than previously.
 I'm quite happy with the end result; a type-safe validation utility which can be used across our Ember application with confidence.
 Swapping out Computed Properties for Tracked properties isn't just a box-ticking exercise; it's a necessary step towards making the codebase more maintainable and future-proof.

-My choice to use yup over other validation libraries came after weighing the trade-offs for this specific use-case.
-Ultimately, I think any of the mentioned libraries would be great fits, it just came down to my preference for yup's syntax.
+over other validation libraries came after weighing the trade-offs for this specific use-case.
+Ultimately, I think any of the mentioned libraries would be great fits, it just came down to my preference for yup

 I hope sharing this experience offers some valuable insights or ideas for your own projects, whether you're working with Ember or any other framework.
-If you have questions or want to discuss any part of this in more detail (cough cough, or if I made any mistakes), feel free to reach out!
+If you have questions or want to discuss any part of this in more detail (cough cough, or if I made any mistakes), feel free to reach out !